 Hoffman Estates Police response to Stay at Home order.

 Police will be out in the community, but the Stay at Home order does not mean they will arrest people if they are not in their homes.
 The role of our Police Department is to maintain the public peace.
 Community members can still make trips to obtain essential services or take walks or bike rides in the community, as long as social distance is maintained.
+The Police Department will be reminding residents not to congregate in parks and public spaces in violation of the Stay at Home order.
+As noted below, all park facilities, courts and playgrounds are closed.

 Certain services for residents could be suspended.